Data-pageup/llm-corpus-preparation/README.md

 ### so here we go with this flow.

+First method :
-text data. -> little bit cleaning( by removing unwanted characters) -> then using byte pair encoding -> token embeddings  -> positional embeddings -> input embeddings ( token embedding + positional embedding)
+text data. -> little bit cleaning( by removing unwanted characters) -> then using byte pair encoding -> token embeddings ( by using neural net to optimise the weights ) -> positional embeddings ( same as token embeddings) -> input embeddings ( token embedding + positional embedding)

+Second method :

+text data -> cleaning -> using bert/ word2vec  tokenizer for token embeddings -> positional embeddings -> input - output pair .